-Capital expenditures and content acquisition were \$55.1 million and \$3.0 million in 2017, \$40.0 million and \$8.0 million in 2016 and \$14.0 million and \$3.0 million in 2015, respectively.
-Capital expenditures include software and equipment related to our data centers, as well as capitalization of leasehold improvements and software and website development costs.
-The increases in capital expenditures in 2017 and 2016 are primarily attributable to investments in our internally developed software.
-The Company has invested significantly in product development and hosting infrastructure to enhance our customer experience and increase the efficiency with which we deploy new products and features.
-Investing cash flows also include the net impact of the liquidation and purchase of short-term investments, which provided cash of approximately \$55.3 million and \$7.8 million for the years ended December 31, 2017 and 2015, respectively, and used cash of approximately \$7.7 million for the year ended December 31, 2016.
-Net of cash acquired, we also paid approximately \$50.7 million for the acquisition of Flashstock in 2017 and approximately \$62.4 million for the acquisitions PremiumBeat and Rex Features in 2015.
+Capital expenditures and content acquisition were \$34.9 million and \$3.8 million in 2018, \$55.1 million and \$3.0 million in 2017 and \$40.0 million and \$8.0 million in 2016, respectively.
+Capital expenditures include software and equipment related to data centers, as well as capitalization of leasehold improvements and software and website development costs.
+The increases in capital expenditures in 2017 and 2016 are primarily attributable to investments in internally developed software.
+We have invested significantly in product development and hosting infrastructure to enhance our customer experience and increase the efficiency with which we deploy new products and features.